Shockwave Medical Inc. (SWAV): A Technical Analysis

 Wells Fargo gave a rating of “Equal Weight” to SWAV, setting the target price at $235 in the report published on December 12th of the previous year.

-During the last 5 trading sessions, SWAV fell by -6.08%, which changed the moving average for the period of 200-days by +29.22% in comparison to the 20-day moving average, which settled at $273.70.
-In addition, Shockwave Medical Inc. saw 32.48% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SWAV rose by +8.92%, which changed the moving average for the period of 200-days by +45.13% in comparison to the 20-day moving average, which settled at $279.85.
+In addition, Shockwave Medical Inc. saw 47.21% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading